 Mortgage assistance programs are also offered through state and local governments.
-These programs offer services to local homeowners according to state laws, and include assistance such as refinancing, mediation services, loan counseling, financial aid, free legal counseling, and foreclosure postponement.
+These programs offer services to local homeowners according to state laws.
+They include assistance such as:

 What Types of Mortgage Assistance Are Available?

-There are a number of different forms of mortgage assistance that may be available to you, depending on your particular situation.
-Below, you'll find information about key types of assistance.
+Several different forms of mortgage assistance may be available to you.
+Different initiatives apply depending on your situation, such as whether you seek help for your primary home.
+Below, you'll find information about key types of aid.

 Modify or Refinance

-If you're trying to avoid foreclosure, your lending company may also allow for a temporary reduction or suspension of your monthly payment, called a "forbearance."
-After the forbearance period, the lender may also provide you with an affordable payment plan to pay back the missed amounts.
+If you're trying to avoid foreclosure, your lending company or loan officer might give you a short break.
+They might allow for a temporary reduction or suspension of your monthly payment, called a "forbearance."
+After the forbearance period, the mortgage lender may provide you with an affordable payment plan to repay the missed amounts.

-If you’re unemployed or underemployed, some mortgage companies and programs will help you defer your payment or make partial payments while you look for permanent employment.
-For example, California’s program provides unemployed homeowners with up to $3,000 per month for as many as eighteen months.
-Although the interest on your loan continues to accrue, this temporary option provides some relief while you get back on your feet, and it may help you avoid losing your home.
+Some mortgage companies and programs will help you if you're unemployed or underemployed.
+They might let you defer or make partial payments while you seek permanent employment.
+Although the interest on your loan continues to accrue, this temporary option helps.
+It provides some relief while you get back on your feet and may help you avoid losing your home.

 Foreclosure Postponement and Mediation Programs

 Some state laws and programs provide for a postponement or slowdown to the foreclosure process.
-This postponement encourages lenders and borrowers to work together, often through mediation, to implement a feasible plan that helps avoid foreclosure.
+This postponement encourages lenders and borrowers to work together.
+Collaboration often happens through mediation, which allows the parties to implement a plan that avoids foreclosure.

 Hardest Hit Fund